lucaspecina/watson-co-scientist/ETHOS.md

-Below is the technical definition of the expected system (based on the paper itself):
+# Technical definition of the expected system (based on the paper itself):

-Introduction:
+## Introduction:

 The co-scientist is designed to act as a helpful assistant and collaborator to scientists and to help accelerate the scientific discovery process.
 The system is a compound, multi-agent AI system [11] building on Gemini